enh/eh/remarks.md

 DESCRIPTION
 -----------

+A minimalist version of `vi(1)`.
+It is an example of the "Buffer Gap" method outlined in the [The Craft Of Text Editing](http://www.finseth.com/craft/) used by many Emacs style editors.
+(Yep I mixed `vi` and `emacs` in the same paragraph; I'm going to hell for that one.)

 Create or read a text file to edit.
 Text files consists of lines of printable ASCII text, tabs, or newline characters.
 A physical line can be of arbitrary length and is delimited by either a newline or the end of file.
 Tab stops are every eight columns.
 The behaviour of non-printable characters may vary depending on the implementation of the Curses library, `stty(1)` settings, or terminal emulator.